Family Business Conflict: Why It Happens and How to Handle It

 Another meeting is not the answer.

-A mediator who asks everyone how they feel is definitely not the answer
+A mediator who asks everyone how they feel is definitely not the answer.

 Before: